xcarol/overmaps/README.md

 Got configuration steps from _https://firebase.google.com/docs/crashlytics/get-started?platform=flutter_

+Install Flutter Fire

+    dart pub global activate flutterfire_cli

+Add its path to _.zshrc_

+    export PATH=$PATH":"$HOME/.pub-cache/bin

-First login to Firebase
+Login to Firebase

     firebase login

-Then run
+Configure project

     flutterfire configure

-and select
+Select

-✔ Select a Firebase project to configure your Flutter application with · overmap-1503847389383 (Overmaps)
+✔ Select a Firebase project to configure your Flutter application with
+· overmap-1503847389383 (Overmaps)
-✔ Which platforms should your configuration support (use arrow keys & space to select)? · android, web
+✔ Which platforms should your configuration support (use arrow keys & space to select)?
+· android

-to generate the files
+This process will generate the files:

     google-services.json
     firebase_options.dart